dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 For user research sessions where you meet the participant in person, you can also:

 * give the participant a printed copy of the consent form to sign
-* share a consent form in an accessible digital format the participant can read using their assistive technology
+* share a consent form in an accessible digital format the participant can read and respond to using their assistive technology
 * read the consent form aloud and collect their consent on a recording

-Whichever approach you are taking make sure they have time to read the consent information carefully, and an opportunity to ask questions.
+Whichever approach you are taking make sure the participants have time to read the research and consent information carefully, and an opportunity to ask questions.

 ### During the session